dataset-ninja/bstld/ABSTRACT.md

 <span style="font-size: smaller; font-style: italic;">Training set bounding box sizes in pixels.</span>

 The label distribution of the different trafﬁc light states is heavily skewed towards the three most common types which are *green*, *red*, and *yellow*.
 Also, because of the difference between the sampling frequency of our camera and the trafﬁc light refresh rate, a lot of trafﬁc lights frequently appear to be *off*.
-Whenever this is the case, we opted for labeling them as off instead of their current state.
+Whenever this is the case, the authors opted for labeling them as off instead of their current state.

 |                  | Training | In %  | Test | In %  |
 |------------------|----------|-------|------|-------|